Updated:

 Alexander Wendit posits that the constitutions of human interactions are determined mainly by collective dreams and not by material forces.
 Moreover, he claims that nature does not give birth to the interests and identities of purposive actors.
 Wendit asserts that these interests and identities are hatched by mutual dreams.

-Interests and identities
+Interests and Identities

 As constructivists oppose the findings made by Neorealists on how anarchy contributes to the actions that international actors portray, they try as much as possible to distance themselves from the neorealism’s primary materialism.
-Constructivists believe that the essentials of self-help system barely preside over the international actors.2
+Constructivists believe that the essentials of self-help system barely preside over the international actors.

 Hence, to analyze and understand how international actors behave, it is imperative to put into consideration their interests and identities.
-Just like the state of the international systems, “constructivists perceive such interests and identities as not dispassionately entrenched in material forces (like dictates of human temperament that fortify Classical Realism)”.3
+Just like the state of the international systems, “constructivists perceive such interests and identities as not dispassionately entrenched in material forces (like dictates of human temperament that fortify Classical Realism)”.

 Martha Finnemore has played a critical role in determining how global organizations contribute to the courses of the collective construction of actor’s insights of their interests.

-In her book, National Interests in International Society, Finnemore tries “to come up with a general approach to learning state behavior and state interests by scrutinizing a global structure, not of influence, but of social value and meaning.”5 Martha claims that interests are widely created through social relations and they are never out there waiting for the actors to discover them.
+In her book, National Interests in International Society, Finnemore tries “to come up with a general approach to learning state behavior and state interests by scrutinizing a global structure, not of influence, but of social value and meaning.”
+Martha claims that interests are widely created through social relations and they are never out there waiting for the actors to discover them.

-Levels of constructivism
+Levels of Constructivism

 Constructivism can be perceived under two levels.
 The first level is the individual inner state level.
 Mainly, constructivism focuses on the inner qualities of particular states and communities to their possible behavior as well as interests.
 All constructivists concur that national interests are tricky.
 Unlike in realism, constructivism does not take state interests for granted.

-Constructivism does not rule out that state’s interests might be materialistic in nature.
-However, it posits that the interests do not necessary have to be materialistic and may emanate from cultural values.
+Constructivism does not rule out that a state’s interests might be materialistic in nature.
+However, it posits that the interests do not necessarily have to be materialistic and may emanate from cultural values.
 Constructivism and liberal theories relate to a certain degree.
 Nonetheless, constructivism is the source of all theories that focus on cultural and other perception-based variations between countries.

 In a bid to understand constructivism, one ought to have a clear understanding of rationality.
 Rationality is a comparative occurrence in constructivism.
 What may appear irrational to one state may be rational to another country.
-Rationality depends on “how different communities or countries perceive their ends and approaches to employ in realizing those ends.”6
+Rationality depends on “how different communities or countries perceive their ends and approaches to employ in realizing those ends.”

 Where culture is the foundation of approaches and ends, then it is possible to witness very diverse thoughts of “rationality” across the globe.
 In addition, there are two types of rationality.
 In most cases, people submit to the instrumental rationality, which stresses on the sound harmonization of approaches and ends.
 This type of rationality overlooks the material interests, such as self-preservation.